starchturrets/windows-shenanigans/guide.md

 https://learn.microsoft.com/en-us/windows/privacy/manage-windows-11-endpoints

-Also, you can just auto apply the below group policies that turn off phone homey stuff with [LGPO](https://github.com/starchturrets/windows-shenanigans/tree/main/policies).
+Also, you can just auto apply most of the below group policies that turn off phone homey stuff with [LGPO](https://github.com/starchturrets/windows-shenanigans/tree/main/policies).

 Based off what I've seen, these are the more relevant items: